iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#019] [Announcement] Premium collection now underway!.md

 ## Post
 **PAFF-Official**<br>
-Dear little Puffs, we have some good news for you~
+Dear little Puffs, we have some good news for you\~

 To support PAFF, who is still recovering, Mono Music plans to produce a special premium collection for PAFF.
 It will record all her hard work and will contain her best songs throughout all these years!

-Aaaanndd...in addition to behind-the-scenes and crossovers, we invited Monophonic Entertainment newcomers <br>
+Aaaanndd...in addition to behind\-the\-scenes and crossovers, we invited Monophonic Entertainment newcomers <br>
-**@Cherry PuNK** to compose the songs, guaranteed to bring everyone a brand-new experience!
+**@Cherry PuNK** to compose the songs, guaranteed to bring everyone a brand\-new experience!

-Please pay attention to **@PAFF-Official** and the upcoming updates!
+Please pay attention to **@PAFF\-Official** and the upcoming updates!

 ![p1901.png](./attachments/p1901.png)
 ## Replies